hypersurge/pathfinder/README.md

 var l_startNode = new Coordinate( 10, 10 ); // 	The starting node
 var l_destinationNode = new Coordinate( 20, 20 ); // The destination node
 var l_heuristicType = EHeuristic.PRODUCT; // The method of A Star used
-var l_isDiagonalEnabled = false; // Set to false to ensure only up, left, down, right movements are allowed var l_isMapDynamic = false; // Set to true to force fresh lookups from IMap.isWalkable() for each node's isWalkable property (e.g. for a dynamically changing map)
+var l_isDiagonalEnabled = true; // Set to false to ensure only up, left, down, right movements are allowed var l_isMapDynamic = false; // Set to true to force fresh lookups from IMap.isWalkable() for each node's isWalkable property (e.g. for a dynamically changing map)

 var l_path = l_pathfinder.createPath( l_startNode, l_destinationNode, l_heuristicType, l_isDiagonalEnabled, l_isMapDynamic );